privacy policy

 the short version

-sol pbc makes open source software. we don't host your data. we don't collect your data. we don't sell your data — and we never will. that last part isn't just a promise: it's a binding legal covenant in our articles of incorporation and bylaws, enforceable against the company forever.
+sol pbc makes open source software. we don't sell your data — and we never will. today we don't host or collect anyone's data either; when that changes (with paid services on the way), this policy will say exactly what we do, with the same legal protections built into the corporate charter. the no-sale promise isn't just a promise: it's a binding legal covenant in our articles of incorporation, enforceable against the company forever.

-this is a short privacy policy because we have almost nothing to disclose. when your business model is open source software and your corporate charter prohibits data monetization, there isn't much to say.
+this is a short privacy policy because we have almost nothing to disclose today. when your business model is open source software and your corporate charter prohibits data monetization, there isn't much to say.

 who we are